- June 1, 2017

 - Category: Business Energy News

 Eaton, US power firm, has partnered with Nissan to create home energy storage systems.

 Nissan is recycling electric car batteries to create energy storage units.
 Nissan, a Japanese carmaker, will be repurposing the batteries to offer them at a lower rate.
 Each energy storage unit will be assembled in Morocco and manufactured at Nissan’s Sunderland location in the UK.

 Eaton, a US power management firm, is working in collaboration with Nissan to sell the energy storage units.
-According to Eaton, the British-made home batteries will save customers approximately £43 a month when used in combination with a renewable energy source.
+According to Eaton, the British-made home batteries will save customers approximately £43 a month when used in combination with a green energy source.

 Dubbed the XStorage Home system, Nissan’s new energy storage unit is approximately the size of a heat only boiler.
 The XStorage Home system will cost approximately £5000.
 The final price may increase substantially if the lithium-ion batteries are purchased as a new unit rather than recycled.

 New energy storage units come with a 10-year warranty, whereas repurposed home batteries are only covered for 5-years.